rezizter/docs/tuya.md

-# Configure Tuya the tuya smart switch to run locally and connect it to homebridge.
+# Configure a Tuya smart switch to run locally and connect it to homebridge.

 ## Introduction